sarita-sumbria/Orion_BNB/README.md

 ## Classes

-During our discovery session we concluded the we would need several classe to handle the functionality (logic) of our site.
+During our discovery session we concluded the we would need several classes to handle the functionality (logic) of our site.

 ### The USER class

 This class will handle the user data, which will include creating a new user account, user profile and any booking listings the renter will have booked.

 Users will also be allowed to post their Spaces to the site and can rent a space with the same user profile.

-.